top of page

 5. Poor Teacher-Student Ratio: In many regions, one teacher may be responsible for over 50 students, affecting the quality of education.

-Despite these obstacles, efforts to improve education in Africa are ongoing.
+Despite these obstacles, efforts to improve education for Africa are ongoing.
 Governments, NGOs, and international organizations are working together to provide innovative solutions that expand access to learning opportunities.
+Donate for African education to make a meaningful impact in supporting these efforts.

 The Impact of Socioeconomic Status on Education